Hyperledger: Hyperledger Explorer

-Hyperledger Explorer is a blockchain module and one of the Hyperledger projects hosted by The Linux Foundation.
-Designed to create a user-friendly Web application, Hyperledger Explorer can view, invoke, deploy or query blocks, transactions and associated data, network information (name, status, list of nodes), chain codes and transaction families, as well as any other relevant information stored in the ledger.
+Hyperledger Explorer was a blockchain module hosted by Hyperledger Foundation.
+Designed to create a user-friendly Web application, Hyperledger Explorer made it possible to view, invoke, deploy or query blocks, transactions and associated data, network information (name, status, list of nodes), chain codes and transaction families, as well as any other relevant information stored in the ledger.
 Hyperledger Explorer was initially contributed by IBM, Intel and DTCC.
+Hyperledger Explorer was moved to "End of Life" in 2022. in 2023, new leaders in the Explorer community took over development of the code, and it now a lab known as Blockchain Explorer under LF Decentralized Trust.

 Hyperledger Quilt

-Hyperledger Quilt is a business blockchain tool and one of the Hyperledger projects hosted by The Linux Foundation.
-Hyperledger Quilt offers interoperability between ledger systems by implementing the Interledger protocol (also known as ILP), which is primarily a payments protocol and is designed to transfer value across distributed ledgers and non-distributed ledgers.
+Hyperledger Quilt was a business blockchain tool hosted by Hyperleder Foundation.
+Hyperledger Quilt offered interoperability between ledger systems by implementing the Interledger protocol (also known as ILP), which is primarily a payments protocol and is designed to transfer value across distributed ledgers and non-distributed ledgers.
 The Interledger protocol provides atomic swaps between ledgers (even non-blockchain or distributed ledgers) and a single account namespace for accounts within each ledger.
-With the addition of Quilt to Hyperledger, The Linux Foundation now hosts both the Java (Quilt) and JavaScript (Interledger.js) Interledger implementations.
+With the addition of Quilt to Hyperledger, The Linux Foundation hosted both the Java (Quilt) and JavaScript (Interledger.js) Interledger implementations.
 Hyperledger Quilt was initially contributed by NTT Data and Ripple.
+It was moved to End of Life in 2022.